6.6 Importing Data by Drag-and-Drop

 Some things to consider when deciding how to target your import filter and where to save it:

 - When you drag-and-drop one or more files into Origin, Origin first searches a file called DOFILE.OGS to see whether there are data handling instructions for the dropped data file (see "Import code reading sequence," above).
-If Origin fails to find data handling instructions for the dropped file in DOFILE.OGS, it searches these locations, in the following order, for an appropriate import filter: active child window > data file folder > User Files \Filters folder > Origin program \Filters folder.
-If the files are dropped into an empty portion of the workspace, there is no active child window and so the search goes directly to the data file folder > User Files \Filters > Origin program \Filters folder.
+If Origin fails to find data handling instructions for the dropped file in DOFILE.OGS, it then checks to see whether a Data Connector exists for the file type.
+If no Connector exists or if you decline to use the Connector for import, Origin searches these locations, in the following order, for an appropriate import filter: active child window > data file folder > User Files \Filters folder > Origin program \Filters folder.
+If the files are dropped into an empty portion of the workspace, there is no active child window and so the search goes directly to data file folder > User Files \Filters > Origin program \Filters folder.

 - If your data file isn't of the ASCII or simple binary types, you can still create filters by supplying data handling instructions in the form of Origin C code.